feature-flow/twotieredkanban/doc/valuenator.rst

 Features don't have to be done to be moved to the Bag.
 The Bag is a place to put features you don't want to think about any more.
-You may for example decide that a feature is too hard not worth the effort and drag it to the bag.
+You may for example decide that a feature is too hard and not worth the effort and drag it to the bag.
 (Bag it.)
 If you change your mind later, you can pull it back out of the bag.